-Google knows how important quality hosting is which is why site speed, performance, and other hosting factors are taken into high consideration in Google’s ranking algorithm.
+Google places high importance on quality hosting is which is why site speed, performance, and other hosting factors are taken into high consideration in Google’s ranking algorithm.

 So, the lowest hanging fruit to improve your insurance agency’s SEO very well may be investing in better hosting.

 At Leadsurance we partnered with WPEngine to provide our clients with hosting that is most trusted in the industry as well as the highest performing.
 Leadsurance clients also receive free SSL certificates and migration service from http to https.

 2.)
 Buy & Setup an SSL Certificate